watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 ## Overview

-This repo provides a development and production build environment for adding your own client-side service desk implementations to the web chat integration for Watson Assistant.
-These extensions can be shared between teams and also can be submitted as potential contributions to the main web chat project.
+This repo provides an example development and production build environment as well as code examples for adding your own client-side service desk integration with web chat for Watson Assistant.
+You can use the tools in this repo to build an independently deployable JavaScript bundle of your integration, or you can copy the example code into your own application for build and deployment.
+These integrations can be shared between teams and also can be submitted as potential contributions to the main web chat project.
 If you're interested in contributing to this project or proposing that your integration be offered in Watson Assistant, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 **Important:** This is an open source project of example implementations to help people get started on their own custom code.
 Any custom code used with Watson Assistant is the responsibility of the developer and is not covered by IBM support.
 If you find a bug in these examples, please submit a pull request with a fix.
 See [CONTRIBUTING.md](./CONTRIBUTING.md).

 To find out if your company's tool is feasible for this approach, check out our Adoption Guide [here](./docs/ADOPTION_GUIDE.md).
-If you'd like some help to build an integration, [contact us here](https://www.ibm.com/watson/assistant-integrations/?utm_medium=webchatbyosd).
+If you'd like some help to build an integration, [you can contact us](https://www.ibm.com/watson/assistant-integrations/?utm_medium=webchatbyosd).

 ## Example Implementations
 We provide reference implementations that provide fully functional integrations with popular service desks.
 These implementations, while functional, are examples only, and have not been vetted for production use.